Methodology

 Defining level of study

-NQF level is derived differently for HESA and ILR records.
-In the HESA student records, level is based on the course aim (opens in a new tab) associated with the enrolment.
-The mapping of course aim to level is outlined in Table 1
+Level of study is derived differently for HESA and ILR records.
+In the HESA student records, level is based on the qualification category (opens in a new tab) associated with the enrolment.
+The mapping of qualification category to level is outlined in Table 1 of the supporting files section of this release.

 The ILR includes information on the qualification level of learning aims.
 This information is taken directly from the learning aims reference service (opens in a new tab).